ImFlog/schema-registry-plugin/README.md

 The addLocalReference calls can be chained.

 #### Avro
-:warning: For now you cannot mix local and remote reference (parse order issues).
+Mixing local and remote references is perfectly fine for Avro without specific configurations.

 #### Json
 Mixing local and remote references is perfectly fine for JSON.